What Can I Put Under Decking to Stop Rats?

 Other Ways of Preventing Rat Problems

-Aside from putting materials, such as barriers, rat poison, and traps, there are also a handful more ways to limit rat infestation problems.
-One of the main reasons why rats can inhabit your decking is due to litter, especially food.
+Aside from putting materials, such as barriers, rat poison, and traps, there are a few more ways to limit rat infestation problems.
+One of the main reasons rats can inhabit your decking is litter, especially food.
 When you or your family eat on your decking, food may sometimes be stuck in gaps or fall underneath.

-If you want to prevent any critter under your decking, you’ll want to have a regular cleaning schedule, not only at the top of your decking but also underneath if possible.
-Because of this, you will want to stick with easy to maintain options, such as composite decking.
+If you want to prevent rodents from getting under your decking, you’ll want to have a regular cleaning schedule at the top of your decking and underneath if possible.
+Because of this, you will want to stick with easy-to-maintain options, such as composite decking.
 They’re also more resistant to moisture, moulds, and stains.

-Because not everything mentioned will work for you, you may need to test out which method to use, whether you’re preventing or eliminating the problem.
+Because not everything mentioned will work for you, you may need to test which method to use and whether you’re preventing or eliminating the problem.
 If nothing works, you may want to contact pest control services to help you with rat problems.